 Remove the loaf from the oven, cool 5 minutes in the pan, then transfer to a wire cooling rack and cool to room temperature.

-This bread is best stored in the fridge.
-Like most Paleo baked goods, this easy pumpkin bread is moist and doesn't contain any additives to make it shelf stable.
+This pumpkin banana bread is best stored in the fridge.
+Like most paleo baked goods, this bread is moist and doesn't contain any additives to make it shelf stable.

-This cassava pumpkin bread can also be frozen for longer storage.
+You can also freeze this paleo bread.
 Simply, slice the loaf, then place in a sealed container or plastic baggie and pop in the freezer.
 Prior to eating, defrost the bread at room temperature, heat in the microwave or toast in the oven or on a greased frying pan.

 More Paleo Pumpkin Recipes